MPLew-is/github-projects-webhook-receiver/ReadMe.md

 # GitHub Projects (V2) Webhook Receiver #

-This repository provides an AWS Lambda to send a Slack message when a GitHub Projects (V2) item changes statuses.
+This repository provides an AWS Lambda to:
+1. Send a Slack message when a GitHub Projects (V2) item changes statuses
+2. Watch issue comments for a `/status` command to schedule a status change on a specific date

-Roughly, the following steps are performed:
+Roughly, the following steps are performed when a webhook event is received:

-1. Receive a GitHub `projects_v2_item` webhook
+- If the event was a `projects_v2_item` event:
-2. If the event matches the watched project/field, query the GitHub API for information about the item
+	1. If the event matches the watched project/field, query the GitHub API for information about the item
-3. Construct and send a Slack message to a specified channel with information from above steps
+	2. Construct and send a Slack message to a specified channel with information from above steps

+- If the event was an `issue_comment` event:
+	1. Check for the first word being `/status`, skipping the event otherwise
+	2. Check for the next word being `cancel`, removing any already-scheduled moves from DynamoDB
+	3. Parse the remaining words as `{status} on {date}` or `{status} in {number} {interval}`, storing the corresponding status move in DynamoDB

 This is built upon the following packages, see those repositories for more in-depth information:
 - [GitHub GraphQL client](https://github.com/MPLew-is/github-graphql-client)